In need of a few new advertisement ideas?

 7. Advertisement Ideas: Google Attribution

 It uses machine-learning to measure the impact of each customer touch-point by collecting and analyzing data from Google Analytics, AdWords, and DoubleClick search.
+It can be a big help in generating new product advertisement ideas.

 Using Google Attribution has the potential to: